MSc Gender and International RelationsFind a programme

-This programme interlocks with Bristol's world-leading research into the gendered character of world politics.
-It examines and deploys perspectives from feminism, gender studies, cultural studies, and sexuality studies, in conjunction with inter-disciplinary research in international political economy, civil-military relations, international development and the study of men and masculinities.
+This programme examines and deploys perspectives from feminism, gender studies, cultural studies and sexuality studies, along with interdisciplinary research in international political economy, civil-military relations, international development and the study of men and masculinities.

 Further information on funding for prospective UK, EU and international postgraduate students.

 The MSc programme comprises six 12-week taught units and six assessed essays, followed by a dissertation.

 - Theories of International Relations

 You will choose three optional units from those offered by the School of Sociology, Politics and International Studies (SPAIS).
 Below is an example of topics that may be offered.
 Options vary each year but may include:

 - Environmental Politics

 - US Security Policy